Transition to Clerkship for Standardized Preceptors

 Our patients are highly trained to provide feedback surrounding the encounter from the patient’s perspective such as eye contact, clarity in asking questions, jargon, empathy, and rapport building.
 They are instructed to only provide feedback in this area.

-Please bring any standardized patient or VCC concerns to the director of Simulation Based Training, Chris Martin.
+Please bring any standardized patient or VCC concerns to the director of Simulation-Based Training, Chris Martin.

 How the sessions will work

-(Each encounter: 45 minutes total)
+(Each encounter: 40 minutes total)

-• One student will begin the interview with the Standardized Patient (SP).
+• One student will begin the interview with the standardized patient (SP).
 The second student will perform the physical exam.
 It is fine if students participate in each other’s tasks if time allows.

 • At the end of the encounter, if time allows, you may want to demonstrate some of the skills that might need improvement in the students.